Discount Extension¶

 Impact on Line Items and Totals¶

-Applied discounts are reflected in the core checkout fields using two distinct total types:
+Applied discounts are reflected in the core cart or checkout fields using two distinct total types:

 | Total Type | When to Use |